Three Little Numbers, Huge Impact

 Your Credit Score Is Transferable

 Your Miami accountants know that as mortgage lenders such as banks check your credit score in order to determine how much of a risk you are.
 They want to ensure they’ll get their money back, plus interest, for lending you the funds to purchase a home.
-Thankfully, should you move from one state to another, your credit score is transferable so if you’ve handled your debts properly you’ll have instant credibility even in a city you have no past in.
+Thankfully, should you move from one state to another, your credit is transferable so if you’ve handled your debts properly you’ll have instant credibility even in a city you have no past in.
 Of course, your Miami accountants remind you that a transferable credit score can also work against you.

 Low Credit Score Means Low Credit Limit